About the Sunrise and Sunset Calculator

 Technically, the start and end times are when the true geocentric position of the Sun is 96 degrees from the zenith position.

-"Altitude" shows the altitude of the Sun's center above the ideal horizon at the passing time.
+The “Time” column shows the local time at solar noon, as well as the Sun's altitude above the ideal horizon at that point in time.
 Typically this is the highest position it reaches in the sky that day (except near the South and North Poles, where the altitude increases or decreases all day and night).
 The altitude takes into account typical refraction in the Earth's atmosphere.
 If the Sun is below the horizon all day, the altitude will be labeled "below."

-"Distance" is the distance from the Earth's center to the Sun's center in millions of kilometers or millions of miles, depending on the user's settings.
+The “Mil. mi” or “Mil. km” column shows the distance from the Earth's center to the Sun's center in millions of kilometers or millions of miles, depending on the user's settings.
 (Subtract 660,000 kilometers or 410,104 miles to get the approximate distance between the surfaces of the two bodies.)
 The distance varies because the Earth's orbit is elliptical rather than circular.
 The Sun is closest on perihelion, around January 3, and most distant on aphelion, around July 5.
-The mean distance is 149,600,000 kilometers or 929,600,000 miles.
+The mean distance is 149,600,000 kilometers or 92,960,000 miles.

 To switch between kilometers and miles, make a selection in the drop-down menu entitled “Distance/Visibility” in the Site Configuration Menu.

 The distance to the Sun does not have as great an impact on the seasons as does the Earth's tilted angle.
 During the summer on the Northern Hemisphere, that hemisphere is tilted toward the sun.
 This means a longer day (more sunlight) and light rays striking the Earth's surface at higher angles, giving more intensive sunlight and more energy per square meter, compared with a location at the same distance from the equator on the Southern Hemisphere.